Confirmed: This Is the Most Hygienic Way to Dry Your Hands

 Yes, drying your hands is just as important as washing them.

-You know how important it is to wash your hands, especially due to current circumstances.
+You know how important it is to wash your hands.
 When it comes to keeping a health crisis at bay, washing your hands really does go a long way.
 However, you probably didn’t know that drying your hands can be just as important as washing them.
 “After washing your hands, it is so crucial that you dry your hands thoroughly,” Nesochi Okeke-Igbokwe, MD, a physician, and health expert says.
 Wet hands easily transfer or pick up germs.
 You could drip bacteria-infected water—and anything wet hands touch could become contaminated, according to David Cutler, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.
 Bacteria is more likely to transfer from wet skin than from dry skin.

 Some research shows there is a superior drying method